Manipulating topological charges via engineering zeros of wave functions

+Vortices, as prototypical topological defects in high-dimensional systems, also exhibit characteristic density zeros whose topological charges fundamentally govern system topology \cite{PitaevskiiOUPress2016,FetterRMP2009}.
+Engineering these density zeros offers a viable approach to manipulating vortex charges \cite{RichaudPRA2023}.
+Here, we employ quasi-adiabatic operation $\omega\rightarrow\omega-\alpha t$ to transform dark solitons into vortices.
+Upon introducing a weak asymmetric operation written as \(\delta\int(r-R)|\psi_{\ds}|^2r\dd r\dd\theta\) in the mean-field energy, the soliton undergoes deterministic evolution into a vortex \cite{LiPRA2024}.
+As illustrated in Fig. \ref{Fig4}, the generated vortex or anti-vortex independently modulates the winding numbers of the inner (\(Q_{wi}\)) and outer rings (\(Q_{wo}\)) of the toroidal condensate.
+By combining quasi-adiabatic operations with dark soliton driving processes, \(Q_{wi}\) and \(Q_{wo}\) can be precisely engineered.
+These results open up additional avenues for topological engineering in high-dimensional scenarios.

-{\it Experimental Observation}: Finally, we discuss the possibilities to observe the winding number manipulations in real experiments.
-Let's consider a $^{87}{\rm Rb}$ Bose condensate with two internal states \cite{HallPRL1998,MertesPRL2007,BeckerNP2008} to observe the results presented in Fig. \ref{Fig1}.
-The related scattering lengthes are about $100a_{\rm B}$ ($a_{\rm B}$ being the Bohr radius) \cite{HallPRL1998,MertesPRL2007}.
-The condensate can be loaded in a toroidal optical dipole trap \cite{RyuPRL2007,RamanathanPRL2011,WrightPRL2013,RyuPRL2013,EckelNature2014} with radial and vertical trapping frequencies of $2\pi\times(100,200){\rm\ Hz}$ and a radius of $54{\rm\ \mu m}$.
-The initial states can be prepared well by imprinting a dark soliton with $2\times10^4$ atoms (the background density of $1.3\times10^{13}{\rm\ cm^{-3}}$) in state $\vert F=2, m_f=0\rangle$ and filling the density dip with $13$ atoms in state $\vert F=1, m_f=-1\rangle$ \cite{FrantzeskakisJPA2010,BeckerNP2008}.
-The effective radial length is $1.4\ \xi$ with healing length of $\xi\approx0.76{\rm\ \mu m}$.
-A weak uniform gradient magnetic field can be applied along the angle coordinate as the effective force to drive atoms \cite{LuoSR2016}.
-By setting a sinusoidal modulating gradient magnetic field \cite{LuoSR2016,AnnalaPRR2024,RayNature2014,RayScience2015} with peak gradient of $0.12{\rm\ G\cdot cm}^{-1}$ and period of $0.8{\rm\ s}$, one can observe 2 times winding number jumps within the time duration of $2{\rm\ s}$.
+We discuss the possibilities to observe the winding number manipulations in real experiments.
+Let's consider a $^{87}$Rb BEC with two internal states \cite{HallPRL1998,MertesPRL2007,BeckerNP2008} to confirm the results presented in Fig. \ref{Fig1} (b).
+The related scattering lengths are about $100a_{\rm B}$ ($a_{\rm B}$ being the Bohr radius) \cite{HallPRL1998,MertesPRL2007}.
+The condensate can be loaded in a toroidal optical dipole trap \cite{RamanathanPRL2011,WrightPRL2013,RyuPRL2013,EckelNature2014} with radial and vertical trapping frequencies of $2\pi\times(100,200){\ \mathrm{Hz}}$ and a radius of $54{\ \mathrm{\mu m}}$.
+The initial states can be prepared by imprinting a dark soliton with $2\times10^4$ atoms (the background density of $1.3\times10^{13}{\ \mathrm{cm^{-3}}}$) in state $\vert F=2, m_f=0\rangle$ and filling the density dip with $13$ atoms in state $\vert F=1, m_f=-1\rangle$ \cite{FrantzeskakisJPA2010,BeckerNP2008}.
+The effective radial length is $1.41\ \xi$ with healing length of $\xi\approx0.76{\ \mathrm{\mu m}}$.
+A cosinusoidal modulating gradient magnetic field \cite{RayNature2014,RayScience2015,LuoSR2016} with weak peak gradient of $0.07{\ \mathrm{G\cdot cm}^{-1}}$ can drive atomic motion along the angle coordinate, and one jump in the winding number can be observed in about $0.8{\ \mathrm{s}}$.
 The predictions in this work could be realized through the state-of-the-art experimental techniques.